• Skip to primary navigation

 • Mac

-When you open the Command Prompt from a Non-Admin Account, you will only be able to execute Commands that do not require Admin Privileges.
+When you open regular Command prompt from a non-admin user account, you will only be able to execute Commands that do not require Admin privileges.
+However, this does not necessarily mean that you need to be logged-in to an Admin Account, in order execute commands requiring admin rights,

 Advertisement